davydovanton/dry-system-hanami/README.md

 ## Usage

 ### `register_folder!`
-You can regitser full folder to your container:
+You can register full folder to your container:

 ```ruby
 require 'dry/system/container'